-Instructor: McMains MEC ENG 290G Laser Processing and Diagnostics 3 Units Terms offered: Fall 2015, Spring 2013, Fall 2011 The course provides a detailed account of laser interactions with materials in the context of advanced materials processing and diagnostics.
-Rules & Requirements Prerequisites: Graduate standing or undergraduate elective upon completion of ME109 Repeat rules: Course may be repeated for credit when topic changes.
+Instructor: McMains Solid Modeling and CAD/CAM Fundamentals: Read Less [-] MEC ENG 290G Laser Processing and Diagnostics 3 Units Terms offered: Spring 2018, Fall 2015, Spring 2013 The course provides a detailed account of laser interactions with materials in the context of advanced materials processing and diagnostics.
+Laser Processing and Diagnostics: Read More [+] Rules & Requirements Prerequisites: Graduate standing or undergraduate elective upon completion of ME109 Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Instructor: Grigoropoulos MEC ENG 290H Green Product Development: Design for Sustainability 3 Units Terms offered: Spring 2017, Spring 2015, Spring 2014 The focus of the course is management of innovation processes for sustainable products, from product definition to sustainable manufacturing and financial models.
+Instructor: Grigoropoulos Laser Processing and Diagnostics: Read Less [-] MEC ENG 290H Green Product Development: Design for Sustainability 3 Units Terms offered: Spring 2017, Spring 2013, Spring 2011 The focus of the course is management of innovation processes for sustainable products, from product definition to sustainable manufacturing and financial models.
 Using a project in which students will be asked to design and develop a product or service focused on sustainability, we will teach processes for collecting customer and user needs data, prioritizing that data, developing a product specification, sketching and building product prototypes, and interacting with the customer/community during product development.
 The course is intended as a very hands-on experience in the "green" product development process.
 The course will be a Management of Technology course offered jointly with the College of Engineering and the Haas School of Business.
 In addition, it will also receive credit towards the new Certificate on Engineering Sustainability and Environmental Management program.
 We aim to have half MBA students and half Engineering students (with a few other students, such as from the School of Information) in the class.
 The instructors will facilitate students to form mixed disciplinary reams for the development of their "green" products.
-Rules & Requirements Prerequisites: Graduate standing in Engineering or Information, or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Green Product Development: Design for Sustainability: Read More [+] Rules & Requirements Prerequisites: Graduate standing in Engineering or Information, or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Instructors: Agogino, Beckmann MEC ENG 290I Sustainable Manufacturing 3 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 Sustainable design, manufacturing, and management as exercised by the enterprise is a poorly understood idea and one that is not intuitively connected to business value or engineering practice.
+Instructors: Agogino, Beckmann Green Product Development: Design for Sustainability: Read Less [-] MEC ENG 290I Sustainable Manufacturing 3 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 Sustainable design, manufacturing, and management as exercised by the enterprise is a poorly understood idea and one that is not intuitively connected to business value or engineering practice.
 This is especially true for the manufacturing aspects of most enterprises (tools, processes, and systems).
 This course will provide the basis for understanding (1) what comprises sustainable practices in for-profit enterprises, (2) how to practice and measure continuous improvement using sustainability thinking, techniques, and tools for product and manufacturing process design, and (3) the techniques for and value of effective communication of sustainability performance to internal and external audiences.
 Material in the course will be supplemented by speakers with diverse backgrounds in corporate sustainability, environmental consulting, non-governmental organizations, and academia.
-Rules & Requirements Prerequisites: Graduate standing, or consent of instructor, especially for students not in engineering, business, or other management of technology programs Repeat rules: Students will receive no credit for 290I after taking Engineering 290C.
-Course may be repeated for credit when topic changes.
+Sustainable Manufacturing: Read More [+] Rules & Requirements Prerequisites: Graduate standing, or consent of instructor, especially for students not in engineering, business, or other management of technology programs Repeat rules: Students will receive no credit for 290I after taking Engineering 290C.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.